 Norbaeocystin is generally regarded as non-psychedelic.
 However, there is no evidence to support this belief.
 Furthermore, the absence of psychedelic properties does not exclude its potential for therapeutic uses — for example, in modulating the properties of drugs and/or endogenous neurotransmitters (e.g. serotonin) — without an intoxicating effect.

-Drawing an analogy to the accepted metabolic pathway for psilocybin, one would infer that norbaeocystin is dephosphorylated in the body to form 4-hydroxytryptamine, which is further metabolized.
+Drawing an analogy to the accepted metabolic pathway in mushrooms for the synthesis of psilocybin,5 one could infer that norbaeocystin is dephosphorylated in the body to form 4-hydroxytryptamine, which is further metabolized.
 Notably, the proposed 4-hydroxytryptamine compound would differ from serotonin (5-hydroxytryptamine) only by the position of the hydroxy- group.
 Norbaeocystin is hydroxylated at the 4th position in the molecule, whereas serotonin is hydroxylated at the 5th position.

 No one has quantified the effects of this molecule on its own or in combination with other active magic mushroom compounds.
-Accordingly, progress towards understanding the properties of pure norbaeocystin will likely come from better access to the molecule via separation techniques, synthetic methods, or both.
+Although Sherwood et al. presented a much-needed synthesis method for this compound, they did not test its biological properties.6 Accordingly, progress towards understanding the properties of pure norbaeocystin will likely come from better access to the molecule via separation techniques, synthetic methods, or both.

 The Applications and Potential of Norbaeocystin

 Nothing is known about the possible therapeutic effects of norbaeocystin either by itself or in combination with other magic mushroom compounds.
-And on top of this, scientists are not actively studying norbaeocystin, which results in an empty research pipeline.
 Future research in this area will benefit from shifting the focus from magic mushrooms to the active molecules within them.
 It is conceivable that norbaeocystin could have therapeutic applications that come without intoxicating properties.